 Lectures (possibly with laboratories) on advanced topics in biology not generally covered in other courses in the department.
 Examples of topics offered include plant systematics, invertebrate biology, biology of amphibians and reptiles, entomology, and immunology.
 The topic and course credit will be designated prior to registration for the semester in which a special topic is offered.
 Any current offerings follow.

 x, 4 Altermann

 From the origin of mitochondria to the phenomenon of zombie ants, symbiotic interactions are ubiquitous and important components of ecological communities.
 This course is a survey of topics in symbiotic biology involving multiple scales of interaction spanning the level of molecules to the level of ecosystems; all major taxonomic groups are a crucial part of the course.
 Topics will include the evolutionary history of the eukaryotic cell, horizontal gene transfer, acquisition of metabolic pathways, development of novel symbiotic structures, the mechanism of the transfer of nutrients, regulation of symbioses, and partnership specificity.
 The course includes lectures, discussions of the primary literature, and a laboratory in which students will design and carry out their own manipulative experiments on symbiotic partnerships.
 Three lectures and one three-hour lab per week.
-Fulfills the Ecology/Evolution major requirement.
+Applies to the Ecology/Evolution major requirement.
 Prerequisites: Biology 111 and 112.
-Distribution area: science.

 481, 482 Special Projects

 Selected topics of an experimental or descriptive nature, arranged with individual students who are prepared to undertake semi-independent work.
 The students will consult with the faculty member most closely associated with the area of interest to determine if the topic is suitable and can be successfully accomplished with the available material and library facilities.
 This consultation should take place in the semester preceding the anticipated research project.
 Prerequisite: consent of the supervising instructor.